-However, both types of memory are interrelated, and anything that affects working memory generally also affects short-term memory [R].
+However, both types of memory are interrelated, and – in general – anything that affects working memory usually also affects short-term memory .

 What Is Short-Term Memory Loss?

 Short-term memory loss involves frequently losing track of recent or ongoing events.
-Examples of this would include situations like forgetting where you left your keys, walking into a room and not remembering why you entered it or forgetting the topic of conversation while talking to someone.
+Examples of this could include situations like forgetting where you left your keys, walking into a room and not remembering why you entered it, or forgetting the topic of conversation while talking to someone.

-Of course, everyday examples like these happen to everyone once in a while and are not cause for concern by themselves.
-However, if this kind of things happens to you more frequently than usual, this might hint at a more serious underlying problem (such as “brain fog,” for example).
+Of course, everyday examples like these happen to everyone once in a while, and are not cause for concern by themselves!
+However, if these kinds of things happen to you more frequently than usual, this might hint at a more serious underlying problem (such as “brain fog,” for example).

-People who are suffering from short-term memory loss usually don’t have problems remembering things from their childhood (“long-term” or “autobiographical” memory), or how to drive or ride a bike (“procedural” memory).
+People who are suffering from short-term memory loss usually don’t have problems remembering things from their childhood (i.e. “long-term” or “autobiographical” memory), or how to drive or ride a bike (“procedural” memory).
 This is because these types of memories are kept separately in the brain, and only a very major health problem would be able to impair all of them at the same time.
-However, smaller or more subtle health issues can affect these memory systems individually, which is why short-term memory loss is usually specific only to this type of memory.
+However, smaller or more subtle health issues can affect these memory systems individually – which is why short-term memory loss is usually specific only to this type of memory.

 What Causes Short-Term Memory Loss?

-The neurotransmitter acetylcholine is well-known for its role in memory.
-Scopolamine hydrobromide, a drug that blocks acetylcholine, produced dementia-like deficits in short-term memory in both young and elderly people [R].
+The neurotransmitter acetylcholine is particularly well-known for its role in memory.
+Scopolamine hydrobromide – a drug that blocks acetylcholine – has been reported to produce dementia-like deficits in short-term memory, according to studies in both young and elderly people .

-In a study involving 72 social drinkers, alcohol-impaired working memory by interfering with memory rehearsal [R].
+Additionally, a study involving 72 social drinkers, alcohol was reported to significantly impair working memory (specifically, by interfering with memory rehearsal) .

-Benzodiazepines, a class of drugs also commonly known as “tranquilizers,” may prevent the transfer of information from short-term memory to long-term memory [R].
+Benzodiazepines, a class of drugs also commonly known as “tranquilizers” due to their sedative effects, have been reported to prevent the transfer of information from short-term memory to long-term memory .

-Psychological Conditions that Can Cause Short-Term Memory Loss
+Psychological Conditions that May Involve Short-Term Memory Impairment

-A series of studies in schizophrenia patients showed limitations in their short-term memory capacity [R].
+For example, a series of studies in schizophrenia patients reported significant limitations in their short-term memory capacity .

-A study with 32 generalized anxiety disorder patients and 34 panic disorder patients showed an impairment in their short-term memory and attention [R].
+Additionally, a study with 32 generalized anxiety disorder patients and 34 panic disorder patients reported impairments in these patients’ short-term memory and attention .

-A study showed that patients with bipolar disorder have impairments in short-term memory (likely due to lower cognitive processing speed and problems with attention) [R].
+One study has also reported that patients with bipolar disorder often display significant impairments in short-term memory (likely due to lower cognitive processing speed and problems with attention in these patients) .